|

 a claim to payment in a foreclosure only after the first

+mortgage is paid.
 Subprime - Subprime Lending

 is also called B&C lending.
 It refers to a category